 SHALL use the <contact-view> element to determine the Contact View to be transmitted to the recipient

 SHALL use the <subscription-authorization> element to determine whether access permissions are to be granted to the recipient for future incoming Contact Subscription requests.
-If set to ‘true’, the CAB Server SHALL modify CAB User’s PCC Access Permissions as described in sub clause 5.2.1.11 “Access Permissions” of PCC Application Usage [CAB XDMS].
+If set to ‘true’, the CAB Server SHALL modify CAB User’s PCC Access Permissions as described in sub-clause 5.2.1.11 “Access Permissions” of PCC Application Usage [CAB 1.1 XDMS].

 SHALL use the <invitation-message> element to determine the custom personal message to be associated with the outgoing invitation request

-After processing the subscription invitation request, the CAB Server SHALL construct and send the cross-domain SIP:MESSAGE [RFC 3428] according to SIP/IP Core [OMA XDM Core] using the following steps:
+After processing the subscription invitation request, the CAB Server SHALL construct and send the cross-domain SIP:MESSAGE [RFC 3428] according to SIP/IP Core [XDM Core] using the following steps:

 Set the Request-URI of the SIP MESSAGE with the value of the recipient’s XUI (i.e. the value of ‘uri’ attribute of the <entry> element of the <recipients-list>).